 5 veggies you didn’t know had protein

-Whether you’re beginning your plant-based journey, already enjoying our Plantifesto or just integrating more vegetables into your diet — whatever stage you’re at, it’s important to incorporate enough protein into your meals.
-It’s often assumed that the only high-protein sources are non-plant based foods like meat, dairy and eggs.
-No need to fret; there are tons of protein-rich veggies that are often overlooked!
+Whether you’re beginning your plant-based journey, already enjoying our meals or just integrating more vegetables into your diet—whatever stage you’re at, it’s important to incorporate enough protein into your meals.
+It’s often assumed that the only high-protein sources are animal-based foods like meat, dairy and eggs.
+No need to worry; there are tons of protein-rich veggies that are often overlooked!
 Not to mention fill you up and support your muscles.

 By eating a variety of plant-based foods, you’ll get enough of each amino acid to stay strong and healthy.
 The more you combine, the more protein you get.
 Check out these mighty vegetables:

 Spinach – Incredible hulk “superfood” rivaling kale, because it’s loaded with so much goodness: iron, antioxidants, vitamins and minerals.
 The darker green the color of the veggie is, the better it is for you.

 - Peas – These guys may be little, but they’ll give a big boost of protein.
 Filled with flavor and a crunchy texture, it’s the perfect addition to a curry, stir-fry, and steamed or even fresh from the pod.
 They have almost 9 grams per 1 cup.
 Try our Thai Chick’n Stew.

 - Collard Greens – Not as popular, but just as tasty and powerful, collards are part of the cruciferous vegetable family (includes kale and broccoli).
 They are very rich in Vitamin K, C and offer a whopping 8 grams for 1 cup.